 - The age of your foster placement and the geographical area you are fostering in.

 - It can also depend on whether you are fostering with a local authority of an independent fostering agency – as the latter can often afford to pay its care team a larger weekly amount than local authorities can.

-The UK government sets national minimum standards for these allowances, which both local authorities and independent agencies, such as Excel Fostering, use to calculate their own weekly rates.
+The UK government sets national minimum standards for these fostering allowances, which both local authorities and independent agencies, such as Excel Fostering, use to calculate their own weekly rates.
 This minimum allowance varies and ranges from approximately £130 to £200 per week per foster child.
-At Excel, our fostering weekly rates on average are over £400 per week.
+At Excel Fostering, our fostering pay weekly rates on average are well over £400 per week.

 Foster carers are considered self-employed professionals and so are eligible to claim income tax relief benefits.
-This generally means that foster parents with a single placement will not be required to pay any tax on any money received for that placement in a year – foster parents with more two or more foster children need only pay a small amount of tax.
+This generally means that foster parents with a single placement will not be required to pay any tax on any money received for that placement in a year – foster parents with two or more foster children need only pay a small amount of tax.

 As well as financial support, we also provide our carers with a wide range of foster carer training courses and daily support services.
 Our support services are available 24 hours a day, seven days a week to offer guidance and advice to our team members, no matter the time or day.

 Sound good?
-All you need to apply today is to be over the age of 21, be in good health and have a spare room in your home.
-That’s all you need to take the first step on your journey to making a real difference to the lives of young people in your local area.
+Now you know everything about the fostering allowance, all you need to apply today is to be over the age of 21, be in good health and have a spare room in your home.
+Then you can take the first step on your journey to making a real difference to the lives of young people in your local area.